icopy-site/awesome/docs/awesome/awesome-fp-js.md

 * [Eloquent JavaScript](http://eloquentjavascript.net/).
 A modern introduction to programming using JavaScript.
 By Marijn Haverbeke (2014)
 * [Functional JavaScript](http://shop.oreilly.com/product/0636920028857.do) teaches how to create code that’s beautiful, safe, and simple to understand and test by using JavaScript’s functional programming support.
 By [Michael Fogus](https://github.com/fogus) (2013)
 * [Grokking Simplicity](https://www.manning.com/books/grokking-simplicity) teaches functional programming from first principles.
 It uses JavaScript for all code examples and it uses real-world scenarios.
 By [Eric Normand](https://github.com/ericnormand) (2019)
+* [scriptum](https://github.com/kongware/scriptum/blob/master/README.md) - a no-frills functional programming library and a online course based on it

 ### Articles